-During 2003 we entered into a \$20 million credit facility with Brown Brothers Harriman & Co., under which we had drawn down approximately \$15.2 million as of March 31, 2005.
+During 2003 we entered into a \$20 million credit facility with Brown Brothers Harriman & Co., under which we had drawn down approximately \$15.2 million as of June 30, 2005.
 We believe that the financial covenants contained in the credit facility involving income, debt coverage and cash flow, as well as minimum working capital requirements are covenants that we will continue to be in compliance with under current operating plans.
 The credit facility also contains limitations on our ability to incur additional indebtedness.
 Additionally, the facility requires creditor approval for acquisitions funded with cash in excess of \$6 million and for those which may be funded with equity in excess of \$10 million.
 We do not believe that these requirements will be a significant constraint on our operations or on the acquisition portion of our growth strategy.

 Historically, we have funded acquisitions with debt, capital raised by issuing equity and cash flow from operations.
-In order to continue the acquisition portion of our three part growth strategy beyond what our current cash balances and cash flow from operations can support we will need to raise more capital, either by incurring additional debt, issuing equity or a combination.
+In order to continue the acquisition portion of our three part growth strategy beyond what our current cash balances and cash flow from operations can support we will need to raise more capital, either by incurring additional debt, issuing equity or a combination or through the sale of our Capital Equipment Business Segment.
 Currently, we are prohibited from accessing the public debt or equity markets until we are able to provide historical audited financial statements for a previous acquisition or until such financial statements are no longer required to be provided by SEC regulations.
-Until this matter is resolved, our ability to raise capital may be limited to private equity transactions and/or additional borrowing and may result in entering into an agreement on less than favorable terms.
+Until this matter is resolved, our ability to raise capital may be limited to private equity transactions, and/or the sale of our Capital Equipment Business Segment, additional borrowing and may result in entering into an agreement on less than favorable terms.